 - Also take into account the fact that your income, particularly if you are currently at a law firm, likely will be substantially reduced.
 Most law professors make less than first-year associates at large law firms.

-These caveats are not offered to deter you; they are here so that you can be realistic about the costs and challenges associated with pursuing a career in law teaching.
-Whether this career path is right for you depends on how you view these costs and challenges as compared to how much you would enjoy being a law professor.
+These caveats are not offered to deter you; rather we want you to be realistic about the costs and challenges associated with pursuing a career in law teaching.

 So, will you enjoy the work of a law professor?
 At the vast majority of law schools, a professor’s primary job is to produce legal scholarship.
 Teaching is very important but a distant second.
 Are you truly excited by addressing unanswered questions and difficult problems and working to find answers and solutions?
 Do you love to write?
 Do you enjoy spending significant amounts of time alone with your research?
 Do you enjoy discussing and defending your ideas in front of others?
 Are you willing to invest the time and energy to learn to use new analytical tools and incorporate new perspectives in your work?
 If your answer to each of these questions is yes, you may find a career in law teaching both rewarding and satisfying.